 By Ryan Malone

-Hours, even days, can be spent creating an email, landing page or white paper.
-From the behind the scenes work done by developers, to the layout created by the design firm to the verbiage and tools selected all must be evaluated.
+Hours, even days, can be spent creating an email, landing page, or white paper.
+From the behind-the-scenes work done by developers, to the layout created by the design firm, to the verbiage and tools selected, everything must be evaluated.
 It may be perfect in your eyes, but what does your target market think?
 Here are eight things to consider when evaluating content:

-- Is the purpose of the page clear when viewed for 3 seconds without scrolling?
+- Is the purpose of the page clear when viewed for three seconds without scrolling?

-- Is the page is clear about what youre offering and what you want the visitor to do download a whitepaper, ebook, complete a contact form, etc.
+- Is the page clear about what you're offering and what you want the visitor to do: download a white paper or e-book, complete a contact form, and so on?

 - Is your physical location easy to find on the page?

-- Is your site is accessible to everyone, regardless of their ability, computer, modem, browser or preferences?
+- Is your site accessible to everyone, regardless of ability, computer, modem, browser, or preferences?

 - Is the page orderly with plenty of white space?

-- Is the page calm not too busy or overloaded with images, colors and calls to action?
+- Is the page calm, not too busy, or is it overloaded with images, colors, and calls to action?

-HINT: Make sure the end message, sales pitch or offer remains the same in a content test.
-Alter the layout, images, calls to action and wording to see what elements resonate better with your customers.
+Make sure the end message, sales pitch, or offer remains the same in a content test.
+Alter the layout, images, calls to action, and wording to see what elements resonate better with your customers.

-Try local offers via AdWords or Groupon make sure to track the data carefully for true results.
+- Try local offers via Google Ads or Groupon and make sure to track the data carefully for accurate results.

-Test visual elements photos, forms and layout understanding that catering to cultural differences can equal conversions.
+- Test visual elements—photos, forms, and layout—understanding that catering to cultural differences can lead to conversions.

 Eye Track Testing

-HINT: Eye tracking can provide cleaner test results due to the lack of interruptions and offer behavioral insight that may not be shared in that would occur with an observer asking questions.
+Eye tracking can provide cleaner test results due to the lack of interruptions and offer behavioral insight that may not be found through an observer asking questions.

-Your website may be gorgeous filled with visual elements, soothing colors and plenty of white space - but if it is difficult to find the information that users are searching for you will lose them quickly.
-The best websites cater to their target audience providing the information or products that brought them to you in the first place before they abandon your site to go to the competition.
-Evaluate your site depending on what stage it is in via explorative, assessment or comparative methods.
-Types of usability testing methods include: hallway testing, remote usability testing, expert review, paper prototype testing, automated usability evaluation, questionnaires and interviews, do-it-yourself walk-through and controlled experiments.
+The best websites cater to their target audience by displaying the information or products that brought them to the site—before visitors abandon the site to go to the competition.
+Evaluate your site based via explorative, assessing, or comparative methods.
+Types of usability testing methods include: hallway testing, remote usability testing, expert review, paper prototype testing, automated usability evaluation, questionnaires and interviews, and controlled experiments.